 This is an easy one pot recipe that goes down a storm and so I’ve chosen it as the main dish for an upcoming supper party.
 I know from experience that this melt in the mouth casserole (a recipe I edited slightly from one I found in Woman & Home magazine) will sit in the oven for ages without spoiling, so I can be as relaxed as hopefully our guests will be…

-Ingredients serves 10 (easily halved if there are 4 – 6 of you eating)
+Easily halved if there are 4 – 6 of you eating.

 2kg shoulder of free-range British pork, cubed